-Various versions of the arcade games are present in the game but they’re basically the same so i didn’t bother to include shots of them here.
+Various versions of the arcade games are present in the game but they’re basically the same, therefore i didn’t bother to include shots of them here.

-Anyone who have played the game probably remebers the Indian and his “UGH!” and maybe the ship?, sound effects helps this game to higher levels as it is somewhat silent but when there is a sound effect it is atleast of top notch style.
+Anyone who has played the game probably remembers the Indian and his “UGH!” and maybe the ship?, sound effects help this game to higher levels as it is somewhat silent but when there is a sound effect it is at least of top-notch style.

-There is some iffy things about the game though and because of these i will never think of it as one of the best games on the Amiga,
+There are some iffy things about the game though and because of these i will never think of it as one of the best games on the Amiga,

 - The game feels unfinished at times.

 - loading screens just jumping in and cutting the sound.

 - Various things are just too random for its own good, like the Indian, Weather effects and so on.

 - The A.I can be very annoying and a real pain in the arse even when played on Easy.

 - There are 4 campaigns and they feel just like a skin and unneeded.